petyaracz/Racz2024b/Readme.md

 | vowel harmony  | borbély    | high     | nál    | borbéj     | borbéjnál   |
 | vowel harmony  | makett     | low      | nál    | makett     | makettnél   |

-Table: Training data, tiny overlap finder
+Table: Training data, minimal generalisation learner

 For ‘lakok’ and ‘cselekszenek’, vowel harmony is not relevant, so we remove the final stem vowel and the linking vowel and the suffix vowel